Get ready for your study exchange at MCI

 Courses in English

 You may choose courses up to 30 ECTS per semester from one degree program plus our International Program (optional).
 Our degree programs range from business, social sciences to engineering.
+There is no minimum amount of ECTS that you need to take from our side

 Here you can find the courses that we offer in English, sorted by degree program (please note that not every study program offers courses in English in both semesters): www.mci.edu/courses-in-english